J. B. Blakeney House

 The J. B. Blakeney House, at 438 W. Twohig in San Angelo, Texas, is a house designed by architects Anton Korn and B. M. Morgan which was built in 1929.
 It was listed on the National Register of Historic Places in 1988.

 It is a two-story house, with a five-bay main section having a dominant Spanish tile roof, with one-story Roman arcades at each side.
 It was constructed by builder H.L.
 McBride.

 It is an "attractive" house, eclectic in design, with Italian Renaissance influences.

 It was listed on the National Register as part of the San Angelo Multiple Resources study.

 It was accepted as a "significant example of eclectic and Italian Renaissance design styles".
 Architect Anton Korn is also known for his design of the Tom Green County Courthouse, also in San Angelo and included in the same study.

-In 1988 it was reported to be in use as a funeral home.
-However 2019 imagery suggests it is a private residence again, while the property behind it, across an alley, is in fact a funeral home.
+In 1988, it was reported to be in use as a funeral home.
+2019 imagery suggests it is a private residence again, while the property behind it, across an alley, is in fact a funeral home.